-Those iconic words from the original Star Trek series, which celebrated its 50th anniversary in 2016, rang true for more than 2,000 passengers as the first-ever officially sanctioned "Star Trek: The Cruise" took place on Norwegian Pearl in January 2017.
+These iconic words from the original Star Trek series, which celebrated its 50th anniversary in 2016, rang true for many of the thousands of cruisers who joined Star Trek: The Cruise on its first and second year in operation.

 For a taste of what a Trekkie fan cruise is like, click through our slideshow and you'll feel like you've been beamed onboard.
 (And read our companion piece for more on what to expect onboard.)

-The cruise team did its best to transform the cruise ship into an Enterprise-worthy starship.
+Once onboard, it was clear that the Star Trek theme would be carried through in a number of ways, and the cruise team did its best to transform the cruise ship into an Enterprise-worthy starship.
 Elevators were transformed into "Turbolifts" with various edicts and instructions.
-In the library, regular books were replaced by Star Trek series books.
-Star Trek puzzles and games were put out, and there was even a 3D chessboard to play.
-A very subtle nod to the franchise was only spotted by those with keen eyes.
-On the usual wall of fame of ship's plaques and accolades, a USS Voyager registry notice was posted.
+(We particularly liked the notes that stated whether you were in a forward or aft turbolift.)
+The Atrium Bar was renamed the "Captain's Club," with one area designated "Kirk's Corner," and an exhibit of props from various Star Trek shows was on permanent exhibit nearby.
+Specialty restaurants were transformed into options like "Klingon Karnivoria" and "Sandrine's," and in the library, regular books were replaced by Star Trek series books, Star Trek puzzles and games, and there was even a 3D chessboard to play.
+Only those with keen eyes spotted one very subtle nod to the franchise: On the usual wall of fame of ship's plaques and accolades, a USS Voyager registry notice was posted.

 Passengers never missed an opportunity to dress up as their favorite characters, and we saw Vulcans, Klingons, Orion slave girls, Borg, Q look-a-likes and many more.
-Some people only brought costumes and bathing suits, while others chose to dress up only for special theme nights.
-As no Star Trek experience would be complete without the Gorn, several passengers also opted to portray one of Captain Kirk's iconic foes.
+Some passengers went as far as to commit to full body paint, like these three women dressed as Andorians.

-The fun continued as actor Robert O'Reilly, who played the Klingon Gowron from Next Generation and Deep Space Nine, led a popular pub crawl through several of the ship's bars.
+The fun continued as actor Robert O'Reilly, who played the Klingon Gowron from The Next Generation and Deep Space Nine, led a popular pub crawl through several of the ship's bars.
 Some passengers almost could serve as body doubles.